-I use the Jekyll & Hyde tactical back pack.
-It has plenty of pockets, room and is super durable.
-I fill that thing with antibiotic spray, ointment, gauze, tape-both RockTape, Goat Tape & medical tape, band aids of all sizes, scissors, flip flops, change of clothes and towels.
+I use an Adidas top loading backpack.
+It has plenty of pockets, room, durable and most importantly, can be laundered.
+I fill that thing with antibiotic spray, ointment, gauze, Goat Tape & medical tape, band aids of all sizes, scissors, flip flops, change of clothes and towels.
 I also stash my cash, ID, keys and cell phone deep into the backpack.
 I decide last minute if I plan to take my gloves on the course or not.
 Less is more, in most cases.

 Regardless, take some good, quick and easy to use medical supplies.
 Think open cuts and nasty water/mud.
 Take an extra set of clothes, and have easy slip on sandals to slide on after taking your muddy shoes off.
 Rinse stations aren’t spa showers.
 They run out of gas in the generator running the pump, that is pumping from a pond, they have little pressure because 20 hoses are being used at once and the constant water usage makes a sloppy mess at the rinse off station.
 Most places say NO SOAP, to please the environmentalists.
 Some, if they have traveled far, stop at a truck stop like Flying J, Pilot or Love’s who offers showers for a fee on their way home.
 Either way, a few huge towels on hand is nice, and if you are changing in the car, its nice to have enough to sit on!
 I have brought gallon jugs of water with me, to leave in the vehicle to “warm up” while I race, in order to help clean up.
 Works great, but don’t leave those jugs in your vehicle for long, science kicks in and they start to leak with the heat the summer day in Florida can generate inside a vehicle.